aletss/WWR-write-while-read/README.md

 Improve your mechanography.
 Read and write your text loaded separated by paragraphs.

 ## How to use
-Execute index.html is the main file
+Execute index.html

 ## Structure
-/static contains /static/css for the style
+- /static contains /static/css for the style
-/static contains /static/js with
+- /static contains /static/js with
-- books.js file which contains the text you want to read and rewrite
++  books.js file which contains the text you want to read and rewrite
-- functions.js all the functions needed to process the keys and changes accordingly the CSS styles
++  functions.js all the functions needed to process the keys and changes accordingly the CSS styles

-/python contains an example to convert any .txt into a books.js, so you can replace the text you want to practice
+- /python contains an example to convert any .txt into a books.js, so you can replace the text you want to practice

 ## Save your progress automatically
 If you close and reopen the file, you will be at the start of the last paragraph you were writing